 But the issue with opinion-based research is exactly that – it is opinion-based.

-To get estimates of the true potential sales uplifts we need to calibrate the changes in ENP scores we obtained from the research against real spend behaviour.
-Therefore when we conducted the surveys we used cross-matched samples so we knew how much each of those taking part in the survey had spent in the past, their individual circumstances and individual attitudes.
+To get estimates of the true potential sales uplifts we calibrate the changes in RAAVE™ Scores obtained from the research against real spend behaviour from the transactional customer database.
+To be able to do this, when we conducted the surveys we used cross-matched samples so we knew how much each of those taking part in the survey had spent in the past, their individual circumstances (profiles), and their individual attitudes.

 And finally, the outcomes are verifiable in the market.
-Using in-market testing or other statistically designed experimentation we were able to verify the expected gains prior to full implementation.
+Using in-market testing with statistically robust experimentation, we were able to verify the expected gains prior to full implementation.
 The net benefit to the client being c.£3m pa in extra sales.

 This is, of course, just a single example.
 Other projects we have undertaken include: